Cabarita 2488, Pottsville Beach & Hastings Point, NSW 2489

 Recreation facilities include walking trails (also suitable for bicycling), a large grassed area, free electric barbecues, drinking water, picnic tables and amenities block.

 The original name for this seaside locality is Bogangar, believed to be an Aboriginal word meaning "place of many pippies".

-Cabarita offers a lowkey beachfront camping ground and a modest "hideaway" lodge, along with holiday apartments and a luxury beachfront resort, "Caba", as it's known to locals, still retains a laid back and relaxed holiday atmosphere where the main activities are surfing (with a long right hand point break), swimming, beach and estuary fishing and canoeing.
+Along with an assortment of holiday apartments and a luxury beachfront resort, "Caba", as it's known to locals, still retains a laid back and relaxed holiday atmosphere, where the main activities are surfing (with a long right hand point break), swimming, beach and estuary fishing and canoeing.

 Cudgen Nature Reserve